hoang-tran/hoang-tran.github.io/_drafts/how-to-unit-test-your-realm-database-layer.md

     // 1.
 Create a person using the custom initializer let person = Person(name: "name A", age: 18)

     // 2.
-Expect that all properties of that person are correctly assigned. expect(person.name) == "name A"
+Expect all properties of that person are correctly assigned. expect(person.name) == "name A"
     expect(person.age) == 18
   }